Cyber Security Policy

 - Turn off their screens and lock their devices when leaving their desks.

-- Report stolen or damaged equipment as soon as possible to HR Department.
+- Report stolen or damaged equipment as soon as possible to the HR Department.

 - Change all account passwords at once when a device is stolen.